jermafenser/doom64-dc/README.md

 # Doom 64 for Dreamcast

+The biggest update yet.

+Full environment normal-mapping, weapons are normal-mapped, enhanced dynamic lighting.

+Lots of work went into this and I hope you all enjoy it.

-You have to do a tiny bit of actual work to get this going.
+You *will* have to do a tiny bit of actual work to get this going.
 If you don't have 30 minutes to spare, just go play on Steam and call it a day.
+The results are worth it though.

 # playing guide